awesome-graphql-space/server-nestjs/README.md

 ```
 Here is the example of a .graphqlconfig.yml file that specifies that:

-the Prisma GraphQL schema should be stored in a file called generated/prisma.graphql
+* Prisma GraphQL schema should be stored in a file called generated/prisma.graphql
-the corresponding TypeScript type definitions should be written to a file called generated/prisma.ts
+* Also the corresponding TypeScript type definitions should be written to a file called generated/prisma.ts

-Your .graphqlconfig.yml should have the below code:
+.graphqlconfig.yml should have the below code to generate prisma.ts file:

 ```
 projects: